leanprover-community/logic_and_proof/inference_rules_for_first_order_logic.rst

    \DP
    \end{quote}

-In the introduction rule, :math:`x` should not be free in any uncanceled hypothesis.
+In the introduction rule, :math:`x` should not be free in any uncanceled or not yet canceled hypothesis.
 In the elimination rule, :math:`t` can be any term that does not clash with any of the bound variables in :math:`A`.

 *The existential quantifier:*